espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Cloud Dragon's Cloak.md

 * * *

 A cloud of mist enshrouds the target, appearing much like the deflecting clouds created by cloud dragons.
-The target is treated as [[Hidden]] for the purposes of resolving the triggering attack (so normally the attacker must succeed at a DC 11 flat to target it) and all ranged attacks against it for the duration.
+The target is treated as [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] for the purposes of resolving the triggering attack (so normally the attacker must succeed at a DC 11 flat to target it) and all ranged attacks against it for the duration.